 If you scale and build a more strategic business, you, like Pavegen, might start thinking about enterprise resource planning (ERP) software to help streamline business operations and optimise your planning and scheduling coordination.

-For Pavegen specifically, ERP software supports its international end-to-end business processes, such as design and engineering, assembling the product in London, and managing finances to invoice clients.
+For Pavegen specifically, ERP and accounting software supports its international end-to-end business processes, such as design and engineering, assembling the product in London, and managing finances to invoice clients.

-It’s essential to understand and acknowledge how your business fits into the sustainable space and what you can offer.
+First, you need to understand how your business fits into the sustainable space, where you stand now, and what more you can offer.
 Customers will pick up very quickly whether your brand is intrinsically sustainable or whether you’re simply doing it to market to an eco-aware audience.

 Solitaire Townsend is the chief solutionist and co-founder of Futerra, an international sustainability strategy and creative agency founded in 2001, with offices in London, New York, and Stockholm.